 He added that:

-Following a trip to Italy, before she entered Carmel, she fully understood the necessity of such prayer for the souls of priests who she described as “weak and fragile men.”
-If holy priests, whom Jesus in His Gospel calls the “salt of the earth,” show in their conduct their extreme need for prayers, what is to be said of those who are tepid?
-Didn’t Jesus say too: “If the salt loses its savour, wherewith will it be salted?”
+Following a trip to Italy, before she joined the Carmelite sisters, she fully understood the necessity of such prayer for the souls of Priests who she described as "weak and fragile men."
+If holy Priests, whom Jesus in His Gospel calls the "salt of the earth," show in their conduct their extreme need for prayers, what is to be said of those who are tepid?
+Didn't Jesus say too: "If the salt loses its savour, wherewith will it be salted?"
 (Matthew 5:13)

 In her book Story of a Soul, St. Therese says: